Appeals and hearings

 How to Fight Your SSI or SSD Denial

-Read this to find out what you can do if the Social Security Administration (SSA) denies your application because they say you are not disabled.
-If you have been receiving benefits and are notified that they will stop, see How to Fight a Termination of SSI or SSD. #7401EN
+Find out what you can do if Social Security turns down your application because they say you are not disabled. #7401EN

 When Social Security ends or reduces your SSI or SSDI for non-disability reasons